Memeplexx/olik/docs/readme-read.md

 # OULIK - READING STATE #

+## BEFORE WE BEGIN... ##
-👉 Let's first assume that a store has been initialized as follows:
+Let's first assume that a store has been initialized as follows:
 ```Typescript
 import { make } from 'oulik';